Remi-Coulom/joedb/doc/source/network_protocol.rst

 L      checkpoint       reply to L
        size
        data
-U                       reply to U when no timeout l                       reply to l u                       reply to u when no timeout
-T                       reply to U or u, in case of timeout i                       reply to i
+U                       reply to U when the push succeeded C                       replu to U when the push failed (conflict) l                       reply to l u                       reply to u (no timeout) t                       reply to u (timeout) i                       reply to i
 ====== ================ ======================================================